 However, if the citizenry is divided, how can the people overthrow an unjust government?
 Also, if a new leader comes to power who enforces rules that only benefit the interests of half the people, how can long-lasting change take place?
 One side will always resist the new ruler and the ruler’s supporters.
 This creates further discontentment, frustration and animosity among the citizenry.
 Who does this benefit?
 The elites, as always, yet, I digress.

 What we are currently seeing in America is a moment marked by deep fissures between political ideologies.
-The election of Donald Drumpf to the presidency was not the catalyst, but the consequence of years of instability.
+The election of Donald Trump to the presidency was not the catalyst, but the consequence of years of instability.
 After Barack Obama was elected in 2008, many on the right took up arms to oppose him.
 For many reasons, they saw his influence and the popularity of leftist ideologies as a threat to their way of life.
-They saw Drumpf as a solution to eight years of perceived injustices.
-Those who voted for Drumpf took a chance on a candidate with no experience in government who they perceived could revolutionize and transform politics in Washington.
+They saw Trump as a solution to eight years of perceived injustices.
+Those who voted for Trump took a chance on a candidate with no experience in government who they perceived could revolutionize and transform politics in Washington.

 To some, he was their savior, to others he was their damnation.
-Now that the House, Senate and, soon to be, Supreme Court are controlled by right-ward leaning politicians and justices, Drumpf can make as many changes as he wants as quickly as he wants.
+Now that the House, Senate and, soon to be, Supreme Court are controlled by right-ward leaning politicians and justices, Trump can make as many changes as he wants as quickly as he wants.
 As long as he retains support from fellow Republicans, he has the ability to dramatically alter the course of American history.

 What does this mean for those who did not vote for him and refuse to support him?
 Will their voices simply fade away like the losing team at a baseball game?
 They heralded their victor, yet lost.
 How can we move forward and maintain politics as usual?
 We cannot.
 The next four years have the potential to bring about monumental change for the nation.
 With the appointment of cabinet positions, we are already seeing this take place.
 For the left, January 20 is approaching like a behemoth on the horizon.
 For the right, a white horse is riding in from the distance.